Get a demo of Culture Amp

 How does Nordic compare?

-People in Nordic were much more positive than average regarding Voice, Growth, and Coaching.
+People in Nordic were much more positive than average regarding Energy, Company And Leadership, and Voice.

-On the lower side, people in Nordic had much lower favorable scores than average in Equity, Service & Quality Focus, and Social Connection.
+On the lower side, people in Nordic had much lower favorable scores than average in Equity, Action, and Feedback & Recognition.

-The highest scoring question for Nordic had 88% of people agreeing that they are comfortable sharing their personal background and experiences at %[Company]% (+9% compared to overall) while they were generally most positive about Contribution to Broader Purpose.
+The highest scoring question for Nordic had 88% of people agreeing that they know how their work contributes to the goals of %[Company]% (-1% compared to overall) while they were generally most positive about Growth.

 How long do people stay?